Dicklesworthstone/swiss_army_llama/README.md

 ---

+Based on the provided code, I'll help you update the `Startup Procedures` section of your `readme.md` file.
+Here's the updated version:

+---

+## Startup Procedures

+During startup, the application performs the following tasks:

+1. **Database Initialization**:
+    - The application initializes the SQLite database, setting up tables and executing important PRAGMAs to optimize performance.
+    - Some of the important SQLite PRAGMAs include setting the database to use Write-Ahead Logging (WAL) mode, setting synchronous mode to NORMAL, increasing cache size to 1GB, setting the busy timeout to 2 seconds, and setting the WAL autocheckpoint to 100.
+2. **Initialize Database Writer**:
+    - A dedicated database writer (`DatabaseWriter`) is initialized with a dedicated asynchronous queue to handle the write operations.
+    - A set of hashes is created which represents the operations that are currently being processed or have already been processed.
+This avoids any duplicate operations in the queue.
+3. **RAM Disk Setup**:
+    - If the `USE_RAMDISK` variable is enabled and the user has the required permissions, the application sets up a RAM Disk.
+    - The application checks if there's already a RAM Disk set up at the specified path, if not, it calculates the optimal size for the RAM Disk and sets it up.
+    - If the RAM Disk is enabled but the user lacks the required permissions, the RAM Disk feature is disabled and the application proceeds without it.
+4. **Model Downloads**:
+    - The application downloads the required models.
+5. **Model Loading**:
+    - Each downloaded model is loaded into memory.
+If any model file is not found, an error log is recorded.
+6. **Build FAISS Indexes**:
+    - The application creates FAISS indexes for efficient similarity search using the embeddings from the database.
+    - Separate FAISS indexes are built for token-level embeddings.
+    - Associated texts are stored by model name for further use.

+Note:
+- If the RAM Disk feature is enabled but the user lacks the required permissions, the application will disable the RAM Disk feature and proceed without it.
+- For any database operations, if the database is locked, the application will attempt to retry the operation a few times with an exponential backoff and a jitter.

+---

 ## Endpoint Functionality and Workflow Overview
-Here's a detailed breakdown of the main endpoints provided by the LLama Embedding Server, explaining their functionality, input parameters, and how they interact with underlying models and systems:
+Here's a detailed breakdown of the main endpoints provided by the FastAPI server, explaining their functionality, input parameters, and how they interact with underlying models and systems:

-### 1. `/get_embedding_vector/` (POST)
+### 1. `/get_embedding_vector_for_string/` (POST)

 #### Purpose
-This endpoint computes or retrieves the embedding vector for a given text and model name.
-If the embedding is already cached in the database, it returns the cached result.
-Otherwise, it computes the embedding using the specified model and caches the result.
+Retrieve the embedding vector for a given input text string using the specified model.

 #### Parameters
-- `text`: The text for which the embedding is to be calculated.
+- `text`: The input text for which the embedding vector is to be retrieved.
-- `model_name`: The name of the model to be used.
-Defaults to a pre-configured model.
+- `model_name`: The model used to calculate the embedding (optional, will use the default model if not provided).
 - `token`: Security token (optional).
 - `client_ip`: Client IP address (optional).

 #### Workflow
-1. **Check Database**: The function first checks if the embedding for the given text and model name is already present in the database.
+1. **Retrieve Embedding**: The function retrieves or computes the embedding vector for the provided text using the specified or default model.
-2. **Compute Embedding**: If not found in the database, the specified model is loaded (or retrieved from the cache if previously loaded), and the embedding is calculated.
-3. **Cache Embedding**: The computed embedding is then serialized and stored in the database along with metadata like IP address, request time, and total time taken.
-4. **Return Result**: Finally, the embedding is returned in the response.
+2. **Return Result**: The embedding vector for the input text string is returned in the response.

 ### 2. `/compute_similarity_between_strings/` (POST)

 #### Purpose
-This endpoint calculates the cosine similarity between two given strings.
-It utilizes the embeddings of the strings, either by retrieving them from the cache or computing them on-the-fly.
+Compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.

 #### Parameters
-- `text`: The query text for which the most similar string is to be found.
+- `text1`: The first input text.
+- `text2`: The second input text.
-- `model_name`: The name of the model to be used for the query text's embedding.
+- `model_name`: The model used to calculate embeddings (optional).
-- `number_of_most_similar_strings_to_return`: (Optional) The number of most similar strings to return, defaults to 3.
+- `similarity_measure`: The similarity measure to be used.
+It can be `cosine_similarity`, `hoeffdings_d`, or `hsic` (optional, default is `cosine_similarity`).
 - `token`: Security token (optional).

 #### Workflow
-1. **Retrieve Embeddings**: The embeddings for `text1` and `text2` are either retrieved from the database or computed using the specified model.
+1. **Retrieve Embeddings**: The embeddings for `text1` and `text2` are retrieved or computed using the specified or default model.
-2. **Compute Similarity**: The cosine similarity between the two embeddings is calculated using the `cosine_similarity` function from `sklearn.metrics.pairwise`.
+2. **Compute Similarity**: The similarity between the two embeddings is calculated using the specified similarity measure.
 3. **Return Result**: The similarity score, along with the embeddings and input texts, is returned in the response.

-### 3. `/get_most_similar_string_from_database/` (POST)
+### 3. `/search_stored_embeddings_with_query_string_for_semantic_similarity/` (POST)

 #### Purpose
-This endpoint searches the cached embeddings in the database to find the most similar string to a given query string.
+Find the most similar strings in the database to the given input "query" text.
+This endpoint uses a pre-computed FAISS index to quickly search for the closest matching strings.

 #### Parameters
-- `text`: The query text for which the most similar string is to be found.
+- `query_text`: The input text for which to find the most similar string.
-- `model_name`: The name of the model to be used for the query text's embedding.
+- `model_name`: The model used to calculate embeddings.
+- `number_of_most_similar_strings_to_return`: (Optional) The number of most similar strings to return, defaults to 10.
+- `token`: Security token (optional).

 #### Workflow
-1. **Compute Query Embedding**: The embedding for the query text is computed or retrieved from the database.
-2. **Search Faiss Index**: The FAISS (Facebook AI Similarity Search) index, built on the cached embeddings, is searched to find the index of the most similar embedding.
+1. **Search FAISS Index**: The FAISS index, built on stored embeddings, is searched to find the most similar embeddings to the `query_text`.
-3. **Retrieve Similar Text**: The corresponding text for the most similar embedding is retrieved from the `associated_texts` array.
-4. **Return Result**: The most similar text, along with the similarity score, is returned in the response.
+2. **Return Result**: The most similar strings found in the database, along with the similarity scores, are returned in the response.

-### 4. `/get_all_embeddings_for_document/` (POST)
+### 4. `/get_all_embedding_vectors_for_document/` (POST)

 #### Purpose
-Extract text embeddings for a document, supporting both plain text and PDF files (OCR not supported).
-Returns a zip file containing the JSON of all the embeddings in your desired layout.
+Extract text embeddings for a document.
+This endpoint supports both plain text and PDF files.
+OCR is not supported.

 #### Parameters
 - `file`: The uploaded document file (either plain text or PDF).
 - `model_name`: (Optional) The model used to calculate embeddings.
-- `json_format`: (Optional) The format of the JSON response (see details in API documentation).
+- `json_format`: (Optional) The format of the JSON response.
+- `send_back_json_or_zip_file`: Whether to return a JSON file or a ZIP file containing the embeddings file (optional, defaults to `zip`).
 - `token`: Security token (optional).

 ### 5. `/get_list_of_available_model_names/` (GET)

 #### Purpose
-This endpoint provides the list of available model names that can be used to compute embeddings.
+Retrieve the list of available model names for generating embeddings.

 #### Parameters
 - `token`: Security token (optional).

-### 6. `/clear_ramdisk/` (POST)

-#### Purpose
-If RAM Disk usage is enabled, this endpoint clears the RAM Disk, freeing up memory.

-#### Workflow
-1. **Check RAM Disk Usage**: If RAM Disk usage is disabled, a message is returned indicating so.
-2. **Clear RAM Disk**: If enabled, the RAM Disk is cleared using the `clear_ramdisk` function.
-3. **Return Result**: A success message is returned in the response.

-### 7. `/get_all_stored_strings/` (GET)
+### 6. `/get_all_stored_strings/` (GET)

 #### Purpose
 Retrieve a list of all stored strings from the database for which embeddings have been computed.